theinexplicablefuzz/ropg_shiny/full_rules.md

 -	Choose 2 potentials at rank 3 or higher to be favored potentials
 -	Each ability begins at rank 1
 -	For each ability, gain 1 rank for each associated favored potential
+- Choose one knack, one flaw, and one goal
 -	Gain 10 experience

 ### Declaring Actions
 1. say what you want your character to do (e.g. climb the mountain, persuade the guard,)
 2. work with the ST to determine the appropriate ability and any relevant knacks.
-3. If your ability is high enough, you succeed.
-Otherwise, roll a six-sided die and if the roll is less than the appropriate ability, you succeed. if the roll is greater, you fail and conflict may begin.
+3. While not in conflict, If your ability is high enough, you succeed.
+Otherwise, roll a six-sided die and if the roll is less than the appropriate ability, you succeed. if the roll is greater, you fail and conflict begins if it has not already.

 ### Action Difficulty
 Occasionally the Narrator will modify the difficulty, temporarily reducing or increasing the character's effective ability rank by a number.
 Sometimes a task is beyond the ability of the character attempting it.
 In these cases, the character may roll as normal, but on a roll of a 1 they must reroll, reducing the task difficulty by 2.
 Repeat until the character succeeds or fails to roll a 1.